Facebooktwitterredditpinterestlinkedintumblr

 Solution 4: Reset TCP/IP

-For this method, you will be required to use the Command Prompt option as well as the netsh command.
+For this method, you must use the Command Prompt option and the netsh command.
 Doing this enables you to modify or display the network configuration settings of your PC.

 To reset the TCP/IP, you need to do the following: